theonetruenerd/VenusPackages/README.md

 # VenusPackages

+## DISCLAIMER: This is not a project done by Hamilton employees, is unaffiliated with Hamilton (apart from the libraries themselves), and is not supported by Hamilton employees.

 A place to download and install venus libraries, in a similar manner to the way one would use pip

 Download the batch file in this repo and put it in the following folder: "C:\Program Files (x86)\Hamilton\ImportedPackageFiles" (which will need creating first) and add that to your path.
 If you do that, then you can simply run the following command and it should do the full download and extraction and installation of the library, as described below: